Pillar of Shame: Dispute over potential removal in October 2021

-Demolition of the statue in December 2021
+Removal of the statue in December 2021

 According to media accounts in Hong Kong, the University of Hong Kong blockaded the Pillar of Shame and the surrounding area on 22 December 2021.
 Near midnight, the university sent security guards and workers to the site, prepared trucks with cranes for its demolition, and the security guards blocked journalists from approaching and attempted to stop media outlets filming.
 By daylight on 23 December 2021, the statue had disappeared.
 The university stated that the statue would be put into storage, reportedly in Kadoorie Centre.
 Galschiøt expressed his shock in a public message the same day, referring to Hong Kong as a lawless place and announcing that he would claim compensation if it wasn't returned to him.
 By 24 December 2021, the Chinese University of Hong Kong (CUHK) and the Lingnan University had followed suit regarding the 4 June memorials on their campus.

 Following the removal, Galschiøt received over 40 inquiries about making copies of the statue.
 He decided to relinquish his right to commercial exclusivity, so that anyone can make a copy, provided that all profits are given to the Hong Kong pro-democracy movement.
 In May 2022, a replica was installed at the University of Oslo, scheduled to be on display for about a month.

+In May 2023, the Pillar of Shame was seized from storage at the Kadoorie Centre by Hong Kong's National Security Department, reportedly to be used as evidence in a case of subversion of state power.

+Exhibition outside the European Parliament in March 2024

+In March 2024 one of several smaller scale models Galschiøt made in the 1990s along with "forbidden art" deemed subversive by China and Hong Kong was put on exhibition outside the European Parliament during debates about: